turingschool/savile/README.md

 $ ruby ./build_assets_data.rb
 ```

-If you'd like to add to or update the assets in the S3 bucket and don't have access, please contact @Tanner on Slack.
+If you'd like to add to or update the assets in the S3 bucket and don't have access, please post a message in the #fancy-boots channel on Slack.

 ## Terminology